Glossary

 APY

-A metric often used in DeFi, it indicates the percentage return per year you receive on an investment or loan.
+APY (Annual Percentage Yield) in DeFi indicates the annual percentage return earned or paid on an investment or loan.

 ASIC